 - Inequalities: Solving at least 150-200 questions from inequalities before the exam will score the candidate 5-7 marks in the exam.

 - Syllogisms: Using Venn diagrams makes solving the syllogism problem easier where almost 5 questions are likely to appear in the exam.

-- Puzzles: 1 puzzle on double line up or scheduling is easy to solve only if the candidate practices more.
+- Puzzles: 1 puzzle on the double line up or scheduling is easy to solve only if the candidate practices more.

 - To focus on the solution and not the problem:

 Questions from inequality or coding-decoding are quite confusing so if one focuses on those they would not find a solution ever.
-All the candidate can do is think about the solution and start from the end which makes the problem look simpler.
+All the candidates can do is think about the solution and start from the end which makes the problem look simpler.

 - To simplify things and think in accordance with the solution: